R2 Zoning NYC Single Family Residential District

 Rear Yard = 30 Feet

-1 Parking Space is required on site open or enclosed.
+1 Parking Space is required per house on the site open or enclosed.

 R2 Zoning Example, Building a New Home